magento/devdocs/guides/v1.0/m2devgde/arch/routing.md

 You must specify the following parameters:

-* `%handlerName%%` is a unique name of a handler.
+* `%handlerName%%`.
+A unique name of a handler.
-* `%instanceName%` is a handler instance name according to the class naming convention.
+* `%instanceName%`.
+A handler instance name, according to the class naming convention.
-* `sortOrder` defines the order of processing a handler.
+* `sortOrder`.
+The order of processing a handler.